cosmos72/schemesh/doc/recent_changes.md

 ### TO DO

+* add type `wildcard-reader`, and macro `shell-glob-reader` to create it, and macro `for-glob-reader` to iterate on it.
 * extend library `(scheme2k io wire)` to serialize/deserialize `dir-entry`, `process-entry` and stencil vectors
 * remove function `(parsectx-unread-char)` and update functions that use it